Published previously May 18, 2023

 We're paying ours $5.

 They're carrying forty kilos.
-I'm carrying five.
+My pack weighs five.

-The Cafe le Flore
+Dreaming of the Cafe le Flore in Paris.

 No comments: